clemyan/safe-navigation-proxy/README.md

 ### Get

 Property access is the primary use case of safe navigation proxies.

-Getting a property of a nil reference returns a nil reference to that property.
-Getting a property of a non-nil proxy returns either a proxy with value equal to that property of the contained value if that is not nullish, or a nil reference to it otherwise
+Getting a property of a nil reference returns another nil, referencing the corresponding property _of the former nil reference_.

+The results of getting a property of a valued proxy depends on the value of the corresponding property of the contained value.
+If that is nullish, a nil reference to that property is returned.
+If that is not nullish, a valued proxy containing the value of that property is returned.

 That is